Corolla Guide Sections:

 Can I drive on the beach in Corolla, NC?

 There is no beach driving allowed within the town limits of Corolla, however visitors can drive on the 4WD accessible shorelines just north of town.
 A 4WD ramp is located on the end of North Beach Access Road, off of Ocean Trail in Corolla.
 Vehicles MUST have a county-issued Beach Parking Permit properly displayed to park on the beach from the last Saturday of April through the first Saturday in October.
 Visitors renting in the 4-wheel drive area north of where the paved road ends should contact their rental company or property owner with any questions.
 Two parking permits should be provided to you.
 Visitors NOT renting in the 4-wheel drive area may purchase a weekly Beach Parking Permit online through the Currituck County website.
-Parking permits are limited to 300 per week and cost $50 each.
+Parking permits are limited to 300 per week and cost roughly $50 each.
 Once purchased, the permits can then be picked up at the Currituck Outer Banks Visitor Center in Corolla (500 Hunt Club Drive, Corolla).

 Do you need a permit to drive on the Corolla beaches?